tinovieira/twitter/README.md

 Twitter will shorten urls to some form of `t.co`.
-There is a JSON file that you can `GET` (`https://api.twitter.com/1.1/help/configuration.json`) which contains a property `"short_url_length"` which will give you the currently configured length of `t.co` url shortend string.
+There is a JSON file that you can `GET` (`https://api.twitter.com/1.1/help/configuration.json`) which contains a property `"short_url_length"` which will give you the currently configured length of `t.co` url shorted string.

 ### The rules regarding twitter URL shortening: ###